i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - Add encryption type
 - Remove revocation key

-Lookup with:
+Lookup with
     Standard LS flag (1)
-Store with:
+Store with
     Standard LS2 type (3)
-Store at:
+Store at
-    Hash of destination, with daily rotation, as for LS 1 Typical expiration:
+    Hash of destination, with daily rotation, as for LS 1 Typical expiration
     10 minutes, as in a regular LS.
-Published by:
+Published by
     Destination

 Format